jhpyle/docassemble/_docs/installation.md

 important; **docassemble**'s [Python] dependencies will not install unless these libraries are present.

+On [Ubuntu], you may need to replace `liblinear1` with `liblinear3`.

 **docassemble** depends on version 5.0.1 or later of the [Perl Audio Converter] to convert uploaded sound files into other formats.
 If your distribution offers an earlier version, you will need to install [pacpl] it from the source:

 {% highlight bash %}
-apt-get -q -y remove pacpl
-git clone git://git.code.sf.net/p/pacpl/code pacpl-code cd pacpl-code
+sudo apt-get -q -y remove pacpl git clone git://git.code.sf.net/p/pacpl/code pacpl-code cd pacpl-code
 ./configure